SyntaxSerenity-dev/RadialFlow/README.md

 ## 🎯 Overview

-**CircularMenuLib** is a powerful and flexible JavaScript library for creating beautiful, interactive circular menus with multiple levels of customization.
+**RadialFlow** is a powerful and flexible JavaScript library for creating beautiful, interactive circular menus with multiple levels of customization.
 It provides advanced features like automatic viewport adjustment, custom HTML elements, multiple animation effects, and various layout options.

-### 🎯 What makes CircularMenuLib special?
+### 🎯 What makes RadialFlow special?

 - **🎨 Highly Customizable**: Multiple menu types, animation effects, and layout options
 - **📐 Smart Positioning**: Automatic viewport adjustment to prevent overflow